 In August 1901 over five hundred American teachers arrived in Manila aboard the USAT Thomas, and the term “Thomasite” was born.
 A strategy begun by the Army to “pacify” the islands, the American colonial authorities established a coeducational, secular, public school system throughout the Philippines.
 Often seen as the best thing the Americans did in the islands, it is not without its critics.
 Here’s the good, the bad, and the ugly.

 And then there were some individual Americans who, in the words of Javier Altarejos, were “unfit for travel abroad.”
 Harry Cole, stationed in Palo, Leyte, wrote that “when I get home, I want to forget about this country and people as soon as possible.
 I shall probably hate the sight of anything but a white man the rest of my life.”
-Archie Blaxton channels good ol’ Harry quite a lot.
-Fortunately or unfortunately, I did not have to make up horrible, racist stuff for my characters to say.
+My antagonist, Archie Blaxton, channels good ol’ Harry quite a lot.
+(I did not have to make up horrible, racist stuff for my characters to say.
 I just looked up what real Americans did say.
 It was not encouraging.)

 In the end, the educational program was successful in making Filipinos believe that a brighter future was possible under the Americans—not fighting the Americans.
-Whether this was cynical manipulation by the colonial government or a sincere intention to do good abroad, that’s up to you.
+Whether this was cynical manipulation by the colonial government or a sincere intention to do good abroad, that’s up to you to decide.
 From my research, the two were tied up together in what President McKinley termed “Benevolent Assimilation.”
 Many Filipinos did like the schools, and they certainly respected their teachers.
 Most importantly, some families managed to do what Barrows wanted: to “destroy that repellent peonage or bonded indebtedness” in which they found themselves.
 And the Thomasites gave me great plot ideas, so I’m not complaining.

 Featured image of students from Noveleta, Cavite, from the Philippine Photographs Digital Archive.